jamesvweston/stripe-php/README.md

 # stripe-php
-ZZA Well Documented PHP Library For Stripe's API
+A Well Documented PHP Library For Stripe's API

 ## Installation